My cat has a lengthy history of bringing me "gifts."

 cellar: her own personal, semi-secret door built into a bookcase leading

 to a series of ramps to the cellar floor.
-(When she was young she frequently

 I built it when I was younger and had (more of) the misguided priorities of youth.